tlack/edison-oled-msg/README.md

 I'm using it with a script in `/etc/init.d`.
 I've included the script here (`initd-omsg-status`) and you can read more about [how to setup `init.d` here](http://stephaniemoyerman.com/?p=41).

+## Status

+Not fully tested.
+Probably disruptive toward battery life.
+No control of contrast.
+No option to blank screen after timeout.

+## Contact

+@tlack